spring-attic/spring-xd-samples/README.md

 This sample demonstrates how to create a custom module project, including integration tests, and packaging the module as an uber-jar using maven (requires Spring XD 1.1.x).
 The project also demonstrates the use of the [Spring Integration Java DSL][]

+### syslog

+This sample demonstrates how to setup syslog ingestion from multiple hosts into HDFS.

 ### tweet-transformer-processor

 A simple custom processor module project, including integration tests.
 This one has no external dependencies other than the processor implementation and Spring configuration which is provided either as XML or @Configuration.